goodwill80/Meals-Delivery-and-Event-Tracking-App/README.md

 ### Technology used
 1. Javascript
 2. React Native with Expo
-3. expo-image-picker
+3. Expo-image-picker
-4. react-native-maps
+4. React-native-maps
-5. expo-web-browser
+5. Expo-web-browser
-6. expo-location
+6. Expo-location
 7. Google Maps API

 ### User story for a volunteer